2008–09 Hull City A.F.C. season: Premier League

-Hull's first season in the top tier of English Football in their 104-year history.

 August–December

 Hull's Premier League opener was at home to Fulham.
 Hull started rather poorly and went behind after eight minutes from a Seol Ki-Hyeon header.
 Hull's comeback came when Geovanni scored from a shot from outside the box, the goal was Hull's first Premier League goal and Geovanni's first as a Hull player.
 In the second half Hull scored the winner from substitute Caleb Folan's shot when he slotted the ball into the net from Craig Fagan's low cross.
-Hull won the game putting them joint top of the league, joint second on goal difference and 3rd on alphabetical order.
-Hull's second game was against Blackburn Rovers away.
-The home team scored first when Jason Roberts scored in the 39th minute.
-Hull came back to get a draw; before halftime Australian Richard Garcia scored with a header from a Craig Fagan cross.
+Hull won the game putting them joint top of the league.
+Hull's second game was away against Blackburn Rovers.
+The home team scored first when Jason Roberts made it 1–0 in the 39th minute.
+Hull came back to get a draw; before half time Australian Richard Garcia scored with a header from a Craig Fagan cross.

 There followed a home game against Wigan which turned out to be a heavy 0–5 defeat.

 Sam Ricketts turned a corner from Kevin Kilbane in to his own net after 5 minutes to open the scoring.

 Antonio Valencia scored after 13 minutes and provided the cross for Amr Zaki to stroke home in the second half.
 Five minutes later Emile Heskey scored from a poor clearance by Wayne Brown.
 Nine minutes from time Amr Zaki drove in off the crossbar to inflict the first defeat of the season on Hull.